SwedbankPay/developer.swedbankpay.com/payments/card/other-features.md

-The `direct-authorization` operation creates an authorization transaction directly whilst the `redirect-authorization`operation redirects the consumer to Swedbank Pay Payment pages where the payment is authorized.
+The `direct-authorization` operation creates an authorization transaction directly whilst the `redirect-authorization`operation redirects the consumer to Swedbank Pay Payments where the payment is authorized.

 {% include alert.html type="warning" icon="warning" header="Note" body="In order
                       to use the `direct-authorization` operation, the servers